 Blair Jackson leads business development at Alkermes, encompassing licensing efforts, new product evaluation and alliance management.
 Since joining Alkermes in 1999, Mr. Jackson has served in various roles within the company in both a scientific and corporate capacity.
 Mr. Jackson also serves on the board of Civitas Therapeutics, a privately held biopharmaceutical company focused on developing transformative pulmonary delivery therapies.
 Mr. Jackson received a Bachelor of Arts degree in biochemistry from the University of Calgary, a Bachelor of Arts in chemical engineering and a Master of Business Administration from the University of Alberta, and a Master of Science in chemical engineering practice from the Massachusetts Institute of Technology.

 Gordon Pugh leads the quality, regulatory affairs, proprietary product development and information technology functions for Alkermes.
 He also oversees the process development and supply chain management functions for parenteral products.
 Mr. Pugh is responsible for Waltham site management as well as the enterprise risk management program.
 Mr. Pugh has been with Alkermes since 2002 overseeing manufacturing, engineering and site management in both Massachusetts and Wilmington, Ohio.
 He has over 30 years of operations, process development and manufacturing experience in the pharmaceutical field gained at Corning, Celltech, and Charles River Laboratories.
-Prior to working at Alkermes, Mr. Pugh served as Vice President of manufacturing operations in the U.S. and Europe at Lonza Biologics Inc. Mr. Pugh received his Bachelor of Science degree in microbiology from Cornell University and a Master of Business Administration from Northeastern University.
+Prior to working at Alkermes, Mr. Pugh served as Vice President of manufacturing operations in the U.S. and Europe at Lonza Biologics Inc. He has served on the Board of Directors of KC Bio LLC since 2000.
+Mr. Pugh received his Bachelor of Science degree in microbiology from Cornell University and a Master of Business Administration from Northeastern University.